wmotte/homiletic_xray/README.md

 # Homiletic Feedback Toolkit

-A comprehensive analysis of sermons using five homiletical frameworks.
+A comprehensive analysis of sermons using six homiletical frameworks.

 ## Overview

-This toolkit analyzes sermons through five complementary lenses:
+This toolkit analyzes sermons through six complementary lenses:

 1. **Dekker's Theses** - "What is a Sermon?"
 (Dr. W.M.
 Dekker's 8 theological criteria)
 2. **Aristotelian Modes** - Classical rhetoric (Logos, Pathos, Ethos)
 3. **Schulz von Thun** - Four-Sides-Model communication analysis
 4. **Kolb's Learning Cycle** - Experiential learning in preaching
 5. **Aesthetic Turn** - Contemporary homiletical aesthetics
+6. **Transactional Analysis** - Psychological dynamics and manipulation detection (Eric Berne)

+## The Six Methods: Complementary Perspectives

+The six analytical methods each offer a unique perspective on preaching practice:

+**Dekker's Theses** evaluate theological content: Is the sermon scriptural, Christocentric, and existential?

+**Kolb's Learning Cycle** assesses pedagogical effectiveness: Are all learning styles addressed and is the listener guided through a complete cycle?

+**Aristotelian Modes** diagnose rhetorical power: Is the sermon logically coherent (Logos), emotionally resonant (Pathos), and authentically delivered (Ethos)?

+**Schulz von Thun** examines communicative integrity: Is the message congruent and does it land purely on the listener's four ears?

+**Aesthetic Turn** judges artistic form: Is the truth carried by narrative and literary craft?

+**Transactional Analysis** tests psychological health: Is the communication free from manipulation and does it promote autonomy?

+Together, these methods form a holistic evaluation:

+- **Dekker asks:** "Is it true?"
+- **Kolb asks:** "Is it learned?"
+- **Aristotle asks:** "Is it persuasive?"
+- **Schulz von Thun asks:** "Is it congruent?"
+- **Aesthetic Turn asks:** "Is it beautiful?"
+- **TA asks:** "Is it healthy?"

+A sermon can be theologically sound (Dekker: high) yet fail to reach different learning styles (Kolb: low), lack emotional impact (Aristotle: low Pathos), be aesthetically flat (Aesthetics: low), or be psychologically manipulative (TA: low).
+By using all methods, the preacher gains a complete picture of strengths and weaknesses.

 ## Features

-- ✅ **5 Analytical Frameworks** - Comprehensive multi-perspective sermon evaluation
+- ✅ **6 Analytical Frameworks** - Comprehensive multi-perspective sermon evaluation
 - ✅ **English Prompts** - Professional, theologically rigorous analysis prompts
 - ✅ **Batch Processing** - Analyze multiple sermons automatically
 - ✅ **JSON Output** - Structured, parseable results for further analysis
 - ✅ **Strict Grading** - Academic rigor with 1-10 scoring (7+ is exceptional)
 - ✅ **Detailed Feedback** - Quotes, strengths, improvement points, and overall assessment

-## The Five Analytical Frameworks
+## The Six Analytical Frameworks

 ### 1. Dekker's Theses (Theological)
 Analyzes sermons against Dr. W.M.
 Dekker's 8 criteria for "What is a Sermon?":